-An accredited data recipient must provide a consumer with the option of dealing anonymously or pseudonymously with the entity, unless an exception applies.
+- An accredited person (who is or who may become an accredited data recipient of a consumer’s CDR data) must provide a consumer with the option of dealing anonymously or pseudonymously with the entity in relation to that data, unless an exception applies.

 What does Privacy Safeguard 2 say?

-2.1 Privacy Safeguard 2 provides that a consumer must have the option of not identifying themselves, or of using a pseudonym, when dealing with an accredited data recipient in relation to the CDR data.
+2.1 Privacy Safeguard 2 provides that a consumer must have the option of not identifying themselves, or of using a pseudonym, when dealing with an accredited person (who is or who may become an accredited data recipient of the consumer’s CDR data) in relation to that data.

 2.2 ‘Anonymity’ and ‘pseudonymity’ are different concepts.
-Privacy Safeguard 2 requires that both options be made available to consumers dealing with an accredited data recipient unless an exception applies.
+Privacy Safeguard 2 requires that both options be made available to consumers dealing with an accredited person unless an exception applies.
 The exceptions are set out in consumer data rule (CDR Rule) 7.3.

-2.3 Consumer data rule (CDR Rule) 7.3 sets out that an accredited data recipient does not need to allow anonymity or pseudonymity where:
+2.3 Consumer data rule (CDR Rule) 7.3 sets out that an accredited data recipient of a consumer’s CDR data does not need to allow anonymity or pseudonymity where: